NOTE: The asterisks are to personally denote the primary resources to check most frequently.

 William Astore — retired US Air Force Lieutenant Colonel, whistleblower, and former professor at the Air Force Academy and the Naval Postgraduate School.

-William Binney — a 36-year NSA veteran cryptomathematician and whistleblower, who was Technical Director of World Geopolitical and Military Analysis (the NSA’s technical director of the world, basically) and founder of the NSA’s Signals Intelligence Automation Research Center, where he and five others created the original automated surveillance programs.
+William Binney — a 36-year NSA veteran and whistleblower, including as technical director of World Geopolitical and Military Analysis, technical director of the Office of Russia, co-founder of the Signals Intelligence Automation Research Center, member of the Senior Technical Review Panel, chair of the Foreign Relations Council Technical Advisory Panel.

 Willam Blum* — former State Department employee that resigned founded the first “alternative” newspaper in DC, as well as working with CIA whistleblower Philip Agee on Covert Action Quarterly.